Farinelli: Vocal works

-The artist and his times
+The Artist and his Contemporaries

-Farinelli is widely regarded as the greatest, most accomplished, and most respected opera singer of the "castrato" era, which lasted from the early 1600s into the early 1800s, and while there were a vast number of such singers during this period, originating especially from the Neapolitan School of such composers as Nicola Porpora, Alessandro Scarlatti, and Francesco Durante, only a handful of his rivals could approach his skill as a singer.
-Caffarelli, Matteuccio, Siface, Senesino, Gizziello, Marchesi, Carestini, and some others were very famous and extremely gifted in their own right, with Caffarelli probably being the most vocally proficient – but Farinelli was also admired for his modesty, his intelligence, his unassuming attitude, and his dedication to his work.
-He respected his colleagues, composers, and impresarios, often earning their lifelong friendship as a result, whereas Caffarelli was notoriously capricious, malicious, and disrespectful of anyone sharing the stage with him, to the point of cackling and booing fellow singers during their own arias.
+Farinelli was a prominent opera singer of the castrato era, which lasted from the early 1600s into the early 1800s.
+A number of celebrated singers arose during this period, originating especially from the Neapolitan School, referring to such composers as Nicola Porpora, Alessandro Scarlatti, and Francesco Durante.
+Performers Caffarelli, Matteuccio, Siface, Senesino, Gizziello, Marchesi, and Carestini, among others, were considered gifted in their own right, with Caffarelli being the most vocally proficient.
+Farinelli, above the rest, was admired for his modesty, his intelligence, his unassuming attitude, and his dedication to his work.
+He respected his colleagues, composers, and impresarios, often earning their lifelong friendship as a result, whereas Caffarelli was notoriously capricious and disrespectful to anyone sharing the stage with him, to the point of cackling and booing fellow singers during their own arias.

-Farinelli's technical proficiency allowed him to be comfortable in all vocal registers from tenor to soprano; he himself favoured the medium-to-high register rather than the very high, thus enabling himself to convey emotion rather than to astonish by sheer technique (unlike most of his colleagues who preferred to startle audiences with vocal stunts).
+Farinelli's technical proficiency allowed him to be comfortable in all vocal registers from tenor to soprano, though he favoured the medium-to-high register rather than the very-high.
+This proficiency allowed him to convey emotion rather than astonish by sheer technique, while colleagues preferred to startle audiences with vocal stunts.
 This "soft" approach to music no doubt helped him survive his 22-year private engagement at the court of Spain, after his theatrical career had ended when he was aged only 32, a career in which he had already achieved every possible success on every European stage, and, even in retirement in Bologna, was still regarded by every foreign dignitary visiting the city as the preferred music star to meet.

 Farinelli Study Centre

 Farinelli lived in Bologna from 1761 until his death.
-The Farinelli Study Centre (Centro Studi Farinelli) was opened in Bologna in 1998, Major events and achievements in which it was involved have included:
+The Farinelli Study Centre (Centro Studi Farinelli) was opened in Bologna in 1998.
+Major events and achievements in which it was involved have included: